 The community plan's street tree concepts are based on existing tree patterns, existing and future land uses, and species appropriate to San Diego as listed in the City's Street Trees Selection Guide.
-The intent is to create a comprehensive street tree plan to help unify major corridors, provide shade and street tree coverage within the public right of way, and to enhance the urban forest.
-Since the neighborhoods presently lack substantial tree canopy, existing trees should not be removed unless redevelopment, disease or appropriateness of the tree determines replacement to be necessary or desirable.
+The intent is to create a comprehensive street tree plan to help unify major to corridors, provide shade and street tree coverage within the public right of way, to enhance the urban forest, to maximize the benefits of trees, and maximize efficiencies in managing trees.
+Since the neighborhoods presently lack substantial tree canopy, existing trees should not be removed unless they are dead, irreversibly diseased, infested with a pest, pose an elevated rish to public safety, or an unavoidable obstruction with construction.